jacechua/Ethereum/README.md

 # Ethereum
-Information compilation on the blockchain technology, Ethereum.
+Collected information on the cryptocurrency and blockchain technology, Ethereum.